 Frequently asked questions

-- you wish to obtain the Institute of Linguists’ Diploma in Translation
+- you wish to obtain the Chartered Institute of Linguists’ Diploma in Translation

 - you want to maintain your good language skills but don’t have the opportunity in your everyday life

-- your translation skills are of a good standard but you know you need to work on your annotations
+- your translation skills are of a good standard but you are interested in feedback on annotations in order to enhance problem solving skills

 - you’ve recently graduated in French or Spanish and want to further develop your technique of translation